LABAN GUILD INTERNATIONAL ANNIVERSARY YEAR 2026

 Online Mondays 6pm to 7:15pm (GMT)

-You are warmly invited to join us for a virtual celebration of Life through the Art of Movement.
+A virtual celebration of Life through the Art of Movement.
 We will dance, improvise and create, guided by the poetical expression of our internal truth, our hopes, visions and dreams.
+Our expressive language is rooted in the tradition of Laban based European Tanztheater Elements of Movement meditation and focused breath work will be included.

 MAPPING SPACE: CHOREOGRAPHIC RESOURCES FOR DANCE EDUCATION